FernanZL/students_perf_exams/README.md

-# Data analysis and statistical testing for students performances in examns.
+# Data analysis and statistical testing for students performances in exams.

 This project consists of a statistical analysis of the perfomance of students on exams, based on a Kaggle dataset.
 You can download the data from its Kaggle [page](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams).